April 9, 2018

-Stories of police misconduct, law enforcement lab scandals, discredited experts and faulty forensics have made national headlines in recent years.
+Thousands of dismissed convictions due to police misconduct, law enforcement lab scandals, discredited experts and faulty forensics have made national headlines in recent years.
 Yet how many other convictions tainted by systemic error or ethically compromised officials exist and go unexamined once the headlines fade?

 The David F. and Constance B. Girard-diCarlo Center for Ethics, Integrity and Compliance joins forces with leading criminal justice organizations to tackle this question and more as part of a daylong symposium entitled “Mass Exoneration and Ethics.”
 The event will bring together legal experts from around the nation—and across the ideological aisle—to discuss ways to investigate and consider large-scale reviews of cases affected by systemic errors or misconduct.